nama718/NUTRIS-Nutritional-Understanding-and-Treatment-Recommendation-Intelligent-System-/README.md

 s(CASP): For logical reasoning and commonsense-based reasoning Integrated Data Sources: ICMR, Official Government Reports

-Try it out: Run the file with this link and paste the pl file: https://swish.swi-prolog.org/example/scasp.swinb
+Try it out: Run the file with this link and paste the NUTRIS.pl file: https://swish.swi-prolog.org/example/scasp.swinb